-Duong Thu Huong, Au zénith.
+Duong Thu Huong, The Zenith.
+New York: Viking, 2012.
+528 pp. Previously published in French as Au zénith.
 Sabine Westmieser, 2009.
-French translation, by Dang Tran Phuong, of the novel Dinh cao choi loi.
+Vietnamese original Dinh cao choi loi.
 Tells, among other things, about Ho Chi Minh, his mistress, and their very negative relations with other high Party leaders.
 I am told that Duong Thu Huong claims the novel is based on fact.
-I expect there will be an English translation soon.

 Daniel Ford, Incident at Muc Wa.
 Garden City, NY: Doubleday, 1967.
 231 pp. The basis for the film "Go Tell the Spartans."

 Richard Galli, remfs.
 RGA Publishing, 2002.
 320 pp. This was previously (2001) made available as an electronic publication, available at the author's web site, but I think that has been superseded by the print publication.

 Richard Galli, Of Rice and Men: A Novel of Vietnam.
 Presidio, 2006.
 368 pp. Booklist calls this a first novel, so it might be a retitled and/or revised version of the previous item.
 Supposed to be quite good.